andreaperlato/bdonw/content/TheoryPost/2019-02-11-data-science-using-agile-methodology.md

 **Show what the team is learning** using regularly scheduled storytelling sessions. </br>

 If you are the **project manager of the data science team** you must be able to: </br>
-Work hadr to stay connected with the rest of the company. </br>
+Work hard to stay connected with the rest of the company. </br>
 Stay transaparent about what you find. </br>
-Give frequent demonstrations of insights, so the rest of the organization understand the value in data science. </br>
+Give frequent demonstrations of insights, by doing that, the rest of the organization understand the value in data science. </br>

 **USE A DSLC** </br>